 Since beekeeping is such a popular industry and hobby across all regions of the United States, academics, corporate leaders, and beekeepers alike are curious to know what type of honeybee will yield the most honey in various regions.
 A Penn State University research team decided to put this question to the test.
-They set out to study northern vs southern honeybee queens and answer the question, “What’s the difference?”
+They set out to study northern vs southern honeybee queens and answer the question, “What’s the difference between these types of queen bees?”
 They accomplished this by measuring the success of 60 hives in central Pennsylvania, some of which had northern queens and some of which had southern ones.
+Learn more about the differences and similarities between the northern and southern queen honey bees.

 Success in Different Environments